Course

 Learning outcomes

-6. Demonstrate self-awareness when completing risk assessment and case planning and how personal and professional values and beliefs can affect and prejudice assessment and decision-making processes;
+7. Demonstrate self-awareness when completing risk assessment and case planning, identifying how personal and professional values and beliefs affect decision-making processes;

 Textbook materials